Berit Engen WEFT and D'RASH – A Thousand Jewish Tapestries

 The blessing commanding us to light the Festival candles is chanted to a special melody, signaling that today is a special day.
 We are gathered again like we were last year; there is a rhythm to our lives that makes us rooted, expressed in this brief ceremony while surrounded by family and friends.

-- Click on image for more information.
+- Click on the image for more information.

 THE WHIMSICAL HAGGADAH (III)